Azure/enterprise-azure-policy-as-code/Docs/definitions-and-global-settings.md

 `global-settings.jsonc` has following sections explained below:

+- `telemetryOptOut` if set to true disables the collection of usage date for the EPAC repo.
+The default is false.
+See [Usage Tracking](usage-tracking.md) for more information.
-- `PacOwnerId` uniquely identifies deployments from a specific repo.
+- `pacOwnerId` uniquely identifies deployments from a specific repo.
 We recommend using a GUID.
-- `PacEnvironments` defines the EPAC environments.
+- `pacEnvironments` defines the EPAC environments.
 - `managedIdentityLocations` is used in Policy Assignments as the location of the created Managed Identities.
-- `GlobalNotScopes` defines scopes not subject to the Policy Assignments.
+- `globalNotScopes` defines scopes not subject to the Policy Assignments.

 ### JSON Schema